 Our Rooms :: Henry Flagler's Verandah

 Henry Flagler's Verandah is one of our most popular rooms.
-Enjoy some "people watching" from your large balcony which overlooks historic Charlotte Street.
+Enjoy some "people watching" from your large balcony which overlooks historic Charlotte Street (which can get festive on weekends).
 Linger in front of your electric fireplace or two-person Jacuzzi tub / shower, sipping complimentary wine, and relax your cares away.
 King-size bed; cable TV; iPad/iPhone-docking station/sleep machine/Clock radio.
 This room includes on-site assigned parking behind the Inn.

 Link of interest